scrtlabs/SecretNetwork/docs/dev/secret-contracts.md

 ##### `contract.rs`

-This file contains 6 functions.
-These define the available contract operations.
+This file contains functions which define the available contract operations.

 - `init`